EMPAT94/empat94.github.io/_gs/tutorial.md

 "Man, the Mage class is so nerfed!
 And here I was, foolishly looking forward to it."
 Taro exclaimed.
 'Wait...
 What?'

-"Yeah", Carol agreed, "When I looked at the detailed description and attribute distribution, it was even below the Craftsman class.
+"Yeah," Carol agreed, "When I looked at the detailed description and attribute distribution, it was even below the Craftsman class.
 Anyway, I chose the Scout.
 What about you two?"
 'Heh?'

-"I chose Knight", he said - as if it should have been obvious, and looked at me expectantly.
+"I chose Knight," he said - as if it should have been obvious, and looked at me expectantly.

 "Ummm, what do you mean when you say the Mage class is nerfed?
 And what's this about attribute distribution?"
 I asked them instead.
 To which Taro replied, "Well if you focused on getting detailed info about a certain Class, you could see in-depth information about their capabilities, roles, and growth potentials.
 I say Mage is nerfed because that class does not get any skills as other classes do.
 They have to create spells on their own to use magic.
-Why would anyone want to do research here?", with a pause, he continued, "Also, all the attributes were lowest I could see compared to others - even craftsmen had a good 3 on most, except for intelligence.
+Why would anyone want to do research here?," with a pause, he continued, "Also, all the attributes were lowest I could see compared to others - even craftsmen had a good 3 on most, except for intelligence.
 What's the point of starting with lots of mana when you can't even use it, right?
 And I don't even know how one would go about building customized spells - sounds like a lot of work to me."
 Taro concluded.
 All I could think of was - 'Well... sh+t'

 Carol chimed in, "Yeah, I even got 3 special effects for my class.
 I believe Mage had only one.
 What skills did you get for the Knight, Taro...".
 The conversation continued; eventually, the rest of the girls joined in.
 Arya took the Healer class, Julie the Archer.
 Finally, Divin joined in too.
 Apparently, he had taken the Knight class as well.
 There was a bit of hubbub over there not being any Craftsman, but I was too engaged in cursing my own stupidity and impatience to notice much of what was being said at the moment.